Inside: 6 part-time jobs that are perfect for teaching moms

 Help students by tutoring.

 Working as a tutor will still give you a chance to use your teaching and planning skills while having the flexibility to be at home with your family.
-If you have school-aged children, you could even use this as a study group time or a group tutoring.
+If you have school-aged children, you could even use this as study group time or group tutoring.

 Sell products on Teachers Pay Teachers.

 All those amazing ideas and gorgeous lessons you have swimming in your head don’t have to sit idle after you leave the classroom.
-Selling lessons, printables, and presentations on Teachers Pay Teachers is an excellent way to earn a little extra money on the side.
+Selling lessons, printables, clip art, and presentations on Teachers Pay Teachers is an excellent way to earn a little extra money on the side.
 While selling on TpT requires a lot of work and patience to get started, it is a great opportunity to share your ideas.